 2006 – today

 After the redesign, the horizontal stripes disappeared, and “RUTGERS” became the main word.
 The letters remain red, but their shape has changed markedly.
 They are slim and elegant, especially the “R” with an extra-long stem.
 The phrase “THE STATE UNIVERSITY OF NEW JERSEY” is an identifying text in the new identity system.
 It contains thin gray letters and is shifted to the lower right corner.
-The secondary inscription was placed in two lines to take up less space.
+The secondary inscription was set in two lines to save space.

 The Seal